A seal showing the scales of justice and the text “Expert Witness.”

 What is the difference between a consulting expert and a testifying expert?

-A consulting expert advises counsel behind the scenes and is generally protected from discovery.
-A testifying expert’s work product, methodology, and communications (in most jurisdictions) are subject to disclosure and deposition.
-Attorneys often use a consulting expert to evaluate the opposing expert’s opinion while reserving a separate professional for testimony.
+A consulting expert advises counsel behind the scenes and is generally protected from discovery under work product doctrine.
+A testifying expert’s opinions, report, and communications are subject to disclosure under the applicable rules of civil procedure.

 How early in a case should I retain a financial expert witness?